Smeyk/Smeyk/README.md

 https://notes-by.netlify.app/

-3. React application which have many function, more information inside.
+3. React applications which have many functions, and more information inside.

 https://smeyk.github.io/react-app/